Invasive plants of southeastern US forests

 We have been involved in several projects investigating invasive plants of southeastern US forests.
 As you'll notice below, most of what we've published in this area has dealt with cogongrass, (Imperata cylindrica).
 Currently, both David Mason and Adrian Lazaro Lobo are working in this general area, with work by each student just getting underway, as of summer 2017.

-We also were heavily involved with an online outreach project, the Invasive Plant Atlas of the Mid-South, that provides distribution maps of many invasive plants of the region, as well as fact sheets on some of the more problematic species.
-Most of the distribution data from this project also are available via EDDMapS (Early Detection & Distribution Mapping System).
+We also were heavily involved with an online outreach project, the Invasive Plant Atlas of the Mid-South, that mapped distributions of many invasive plants of the region, as well as fact sheets on some of the more problematic species.
+Most of the distribution data from this project now are available via EDDMapS (Early Detection & Distribution Mapping System).

 Lázaro-Lobo, A. and G. N. Ervin.
 2019.
 A global examination on the differential impacts of roadsides on native vs. exotic and weedy plant species.
 Global Ecology & Conservation, e00555.